hathora/hathora-unity/README.md

 # Hathora Unity Quickstart Guide

 Welcome to the Hathora Unity Quickstart Guide!
-This guide will help you set up and test a simple 3rd-person 3D Unity project using Unity's Network Game Objects (NGO) as an example.
-The net code in this project can be replaced with any net code, such as Mirror or Fishnet.
+This guide will help you set up and test a simple 3rd-person 3D Unity project using [FishNet](https://github.com/FirstGearGames/FishNet) as an example.

+The net code in this project can be replaced with any others, such as Mirror or Unity NGO.

 ## Prerequisites